Composition of the Torah: Manuscripts and non-biblical references

 Concrete archaeological evidence bearing on the dating of the Torah is found in early manuscript fragments, such as those found among the Dead Sea Scrolls.
 The earliest extant manuscript fragments of the Pentateuch date to the late third or early second centuries BCE.
 In addition, early non-biblical sources, such as the Letter of Aristeas, indicate that the Torah was first translated into Greek in Alexandria under the reign of Ptolemy II Philadelphus (285–247 BCE).
 These lines of evidence indicate that the Torah must have been composed in its final form no later than c.
-250 BCE, before its translation into Greek.
+250 BCE, before its translation into Greek. or contemporaneously in both languages.

 There is one external reference to the Torah which, depending on its attribution, may push the terminus ante quem for the composition of the Torah down to about 315 BCE.
 In Book 40 of Diodorus Siculus's Library, an ancient encyclopedia compiled from a variety of quotations from older documents, there is a passage that refers to a written Jewish law passed down from Moses.
 Scholars have traditionally attributed the passage to the late 4th-century Greek historian Hecataeus of Abdera, which, if correct, would imply that the Torah must have been composed in some form before 315 BCE.
 However, the attribution of this passage to Hecataeus has been challenged recently.
 Russell Gmirkin has argued that the passage is in fact a quote from Theophanes of Mytilene, a first-century BCE Roman biographer cited earlier in Book 40, who in turn used Hecataeus along with other sources.
 Lester Grabbe considers Gmirkin's arguments unconvincing.
+Yonatan Adler has disputed the validity of quotations citing Hecataeus, as Hecateus's original work is lost, and it is unclear what later authors specifically attribute to Hecataeus in their descriptions of Jewish practice.